The Lost World: It Wasn't Dinosaurs That Killed The Crew of the SS Venture (1400 words)

-Now, why would he want the T-Rex to roam around freely in New York City ?
+Now, why would he want the T-Rex to roam around freely in San Diego City ?
 At the beginning of The Lost World, we are made aware of a serious psychological evolution on his side.
 As Malcolm puts it he went from capitalist to naturalist in just four years, that which is a mistake: Hammond was never a true capitalist.
 It’s always been about his ego and the public’s admiration, not money.
 Now, instead of being the owner of a park of dinosaurs, he’ll be the benevolent father figure who lectures the world about how “dinosaurs need our absence” when he was the first to believe that they should be used for our entertainment.

 In order to create this mythology around him, he needs to keep the events of the first park secret, that is keeping Lex and Tim under control (that which he does), asking Alan and Ellie to keep their mouths shut, it’s done, and making sure that Ian Malcolm is not going to ruin everything by reappearing when the world learns the existence of live dinosaurs and reminding everybody of the crazy story he told the medias only a few years ago about an Island with dinosaurs.

 So he calls Ian’s girlfriend and finds a way to send her on Isla Sorna, so that Ian too goes there.
 Then he gets them killed and… and there’s nobody to speak of the first Island anymore.

 Unfortunately, both Sarah and Ian survive and the hunters even manage to catch a T-Rex.
 If Peter Ludlow manages to present the animal to the public without any incident, he will become the man who brought dinosaurs to humanity and Hammond will just appear as a grouchy old man when he’ll talk about leaving the dinos alone.